trondhindenes/Kubelini/README.md

 - It is expected that networking is alredy configured: full access between the hosts in the cluster, and ssh access from the Ansible control node to all hosts.
 Kubelini does _not_ require setting up custom routes, as it uses an overlay network for pod communication.
 - You need Ansible.
 Kubelini was tested with Ansible 2.3.2, but any version above 2.1-ish should work.
 - Target nodes need to satisfy the standard Ansible prereqs - which is essentially python and ssh
+- You ned an inventory containing 1 or more nodes in a group called "kubernetes_master".
+These hosts will get etcd/apiserver and other "master" workloads installed.
+- You also need a host group called "kubernetes_worker", which should contain 1 or more hosts where actual pods will get scheduled.

 ### Differences from "Kubernetes the hard way"
 1. Certificates: Both Kubernetes and etcd relies on PKI, so there's a lot of certs flying aronud.
 In "Kubernetes the hard way", a single certificate containing all cluster node ip addresses is used with Kubernetes.
 Kubelini on the other hand, generates a uniqe cert per node.
 This allows for scaling out the cluster later, without having to re-issue certificates for every node.